danbrakeley/p4harmonize/README.md

 ### Mage usage notes

-- If your shell can't find `mage`, then you can try
+- If your shell can't find `mage`
+  - make sure your `$GOPATH/bin` folder is in your `$PATH`
-  - re-run `scripts/setup.sh` (or `scripts/reinstall-mage.sh`), which creates a `mage` executable in your `$GOPATH/bin`
+  - make sure there's a `mage` executable in your `$GOPATH/bin` folder
-  - ensure you have a `$GOPATH/bin` folder, and that it has been added to your `$PATH` environment variable
+  - if `mage` is missing, then re-run `scripts/setup.sh`
 - Mage targets are not case sensitive, so `mage longTest` and `mage longtest` will run the same target.
-- If you see `No .go files marked with the mage build tag in this directory`, make sure you there is a `magefile.go` in the current folder (Mage does not look to parent folders for magefiles).

 ## Contributing

-Before opening a pull request, please run `mage longtest`, which will run all tests, including functional tests that spin up two Perforce servers in Docker, populate each with some test files, then runs p4harmonize against them, and validates the results.
+Before opening a pull request, please run `mage longtest`, which spins up two Perforce servers via Docker, places test files in them, then runs p4harmonize and validates the results.

-Once you have a passing longtest, feel free to open a PR.
+Once `longtest` is passing, feel free to open a PR.
 Please include a quick description of the problem your PR solves in the PR description.
+If your PR includes performance improvements, please include benchmark numbers and an explanation of how to reproduce those numbers.

 ### Debugging longtest

-Unfortunately the specifics of `longtest` are a bit gross at the moment, and while I hope to one day have time to go in and clean things up, for now it is an all or nothing pass/fail, and so debugging often requires going in and temporarily altering it to focus on the specific behavior that is failing.
-See the `func LongTest()` in `magefile.go`.
+Unfortunately `longtest` is a bit gross at the moment, and while I hope to one day have time to go in and break it out into individual test cases, for now it is an all or nothing pass/fail.
+Debugging failures often requires temporarily altering the bash scripts and/or connecting perforce clients directly to the docker servers to find and fix the specific behavior that is failing.
+A good starting point is to read through `func LongTest()` in `magefile.go`.

 ## Special Thanks!

-Thanks to [Bohdon Sayre](https://github.com/bohdon) and [Jørgen P. Tjernø](https://github.com/jorgenpt) for contributing time and code to help me fix my bugs and improve performance!
+Thanks to [Bohdon Sayre](https://github.com/bohdon) and [Jørgen P. Tjernø](https://github.com/jorgenpt) for contributing time and code to help me fix my bugs and dramatically improve performance!

 ## TODO:

 - clean up output to be more readable
 - make longtest less gross to work with/debug
+- run longtest via github actions
-- test on other platforms (only tested on Windows so far)
+- test on a Mac (maybe with github actions?)